sparkfish/augraphy/README.md

 ## Paper Processing Phase

 The Augmentations specified in the paper phase will be applied to the background paper image returned by the paper factory before the ink is printed to it.
-A solid color image can also be used as a source and will be texturized by the default augmentations documented here.
+A solid grayscale color between 255 and 196 image can also be used as a source and will be texturized by the default augmentations documented here.

 **Initial Image used for Examples:**

 ![Starting Paper Image](images/Augmentations/NoiseTexturizeBefore.png)

+(Blank Paper Page)

 ### Paper Factory